tlicata/packer/README.md

-I wanted to deploy a site.
-I like building development environments with Vagrant.

-The people who created [Vagrant][vagrant] also have a product called [Packer][packer].
-Packer can be used to pre-assemble development environments for Vagrant.
-It can also be used to pre-assemble production environments for Amazon EC2 (and many other [platforms][packer-platforms]).
+[Packer][packer] can be used to pre-assemble development environments for [Vagrant][vagrant].
+It can also be used to pre-assemble production environments for Amazon EC2 (and other [platforms][packer-platforms]).

-This experiment installs my project on both an Amazon Machine Image and a Vagrant box for use as my production and development environments, respectively.
+This installs a project on both an Amazon Machine Image and a Vagrant box for use as production and development environments, respectively.

 Steps
 -----